 Next, describe your goal in specific terms and timescales.
 Instead of saying 'I want to do some gardening.' be more specific.
 'I want to plant lettuces, carrots and peas in the empty patch in my garden by the end of May.'

-And state your goal in positive terms, focusing on what you want, instead of what you don’t want.
 Write your goals in terms of what you want, not what you don't want.
-For example: saying 'I want to be able to wear my favourite size ___ jeans again', rather than 'I don't want to be overweight anymore' keeps you from focusing on your problems.
+For example: saying 'I want to be able to wear my favourite size ___ jeans again', rather than 'I don't want to be overweight anymore' keeps you moving forward rather than keeping your focus on the problems.

-When you’re ready, sit down with your notebook for another 15 minutes.
-Think about the smaller goals that are steps on the way to achieving the bigger ones.
+When you’re ready, sit down for another 15 minutes.
+Think about the steps you’ll need to take on the way to achieving your desired outcome.
 Sometimes big goals are a bit vague.
 You might want to be healthier, but what does that mean?
 Breaking these big ideas down helps us to have a clearer picture of what needs to be done..
-So start mapping out the smaller goals that will get you closer to your overall goal.
-For this part I like making lists.
+So start mapping out your goals so you can see the steps you’ll need to take.

-If my goal is to get healthier, one of my smaller goals might be 'go running twice a week” or even 'to be able to run around the park in 20 minutes without stopping'.
-Write down your smaller goals and try to set some dates to do these by too.
+Write down the steps you’ll take and set some target dates to complete these by.
 Having several smaller goals makes each of them a bit easier and gives us a feeling of success along the way, which also makes it more likely that we'll stay on track towards our bigger goal.

-If you’ve been following along, you have taken a few small and manageable steps, and it didn’t disrupt your life in any major way.
+These simple steps will help you to break out of the limitations of the “all or nothing” mindset by allowing you to take a few small and manageable steps at a time and build up your forward momentum.
 There is plenty of room for compromise, and opportunities to change your mind.
 We’ve done away with that “All or Nothing” block, and planted that first step on the path ahead to that life you are so ready to enjoy.

 The Role of Hypnosis